-In 2011 two new models appeared: the ALEXA Plus, with built-in wireless remote control of camera and lens, and the ALEXA Studio, with a spinning mirror shutter and optical viewfinder.
+In 2011 two new models were introduced: the ALEXA Plus, with built-in wireless remote control of camera and lens, and the ALEXA Studio, the first digital camera with a 4:3 sensor suited to shooting with anamorphic lenses, and an optical viewfinder.
 For cinematographers accustomed to through-the-lens viewing, the Studio model was the perfect marriage of two technologies.
 “I just like the clarity of the image in the optical viewfinder and seeing exactly what's in front of me, because that's how I light,” said Roger Deakins, who used the ALEXA Studio on “Skyfall.”

-2012 brought the ALEXA M, with separate camera body and modular head, as well as the ALEXA XT generation, which introduced in-camera ARRIRAW recording, improved ProRes, and a 4:3 sensor across all models.
+2012 brought the ALEXA M, with separate camera body and modular head, and 2013 saw the introduction of the ALEXA XT generation, with in-camera ARRIRAW recording, improved Apple ProRes, and a 4:3 sensor across all models.
 2015 brought the compact ALEXA Mini, which found instant, widespread popularity and opened up new markets, with many owner-operators and production companies investing in the camera.
 “The size of the ALEXA Mini gave us the freedom to move around easier.
 With handheld you can move around with the actor and let him be free.
 It changes the entire attitude of filmmaking,” said César Charlone ABC, who used it on “American Made.”

 Two new larger formats